Published on 18th of May 2017

 From time to time it happens, that due to some new company policy your beautiful creation will become obsolete.

-As depressing as it sounds: it's a normal part of the software business.
+As depressing as it sounds: it's a regular part of the software business.

 You need to adapt.